wp-cool-tools/quick-featured-images/README.txt

 * Changed in part "Replace" of section 'Set, replace, remove': Media library dialog box instead of image list to select the replacement images
 * Improved: Faster check for found attachment against being an image
 * Updated translations
-* Tested successfully with WordPress 4.7.3

 = 12.2 =
 * Added in 'Set, replace, remove': server configuration to avoid PHP timeout and memory limitation in most cases
 * Fixed deprecated jquery live()
 * Adjusted texts for WP 4.7
-* Tested successfully with WordPress 4.7

 = 12.1.1 =
 * Fixed warning about undefined variable in 'Default Images''
 * Revised german translation
-* Tested successfully with WordPress 4.6.1

 = 12.1 =
 * Fixed fatal error at plugin activation